jawadhoot/resume/docs/index.md

 ## Summary

-- Currently working as Independent Game Developer.
+- Currently working as IT Consultant for European Oil and Gas Company.
 - Worked 1+ years as Application Owner for Food RnD Applications.
 - 5+ years of experience in Application and Web Development using Python and Bootstrap.
-- Developed 3 application for performance testing team.
 - Migrated 3 on-premise application to cloud, using Lift and Shift approach.
 - Showcased End-to-end application development lifecycle using a model project by following agile methodology.

 ## Experience

-### Independent, Dombivli
+### LanceSoft Inc, Remote

-*Game Developer  | Mar 2020 - Present*
+*Lead Consultant | Jul 2021 - Present*

 ### Cargill Business Services, Bengaluru